Clement-Roque/Parkings-Fillrate-App/README.md

 	make start_parking_api

-And you can run the check (pytest, pylint and mypy) using this command :
+And you can run the checks (pytest, pylint and mypy) using this command :

-	make check
+	make checks